 The College has Investors in Diversity and Investor in Careers status and also Matrix accreditation for advice and guidance across the whole of its provision.
-Reaccreditation for Investors in Diversity was achieved in February 2021 and Matrix reaccreditation was awarded in March 2020.
+Reaccreditation for Investors in Diversity was achieved in February 2021 and Matrix reaccreditation was awarded in March 2023.
+The College demonstrated its commitment to Mental Health and Wellbeing by signing the AOC Mental Health Charter in 2024, producing a Mental Health Strategy and training a leader to be the Senior Mental Health Lead.